 Before we describe two methods to build collections, we present a definition.
 Given a set of points $S$, a convex polygon $C \subseteq P$ is \emph{$S$-maximal} if the vertices of $C$ are in $S$ and there exists no point $s \in S$ with $\conv(C \cup \{s\}) \subseteq P$.
 Next, we show how to build a collection with all $S$-maximal convex polygons.

 \subparagraph*{Bron-Kerbosch}

-The Bron-Kerbosch algorithm~\cite{BrKe73} is a classic algorithm to enumerate all maximal cliques in a graph (in our case the visibility graph) with good practical performance~\cite{ELS13,Koc01}.
+The Bron-Kerbosch algorithm~\cite{BrKe73} is a classic algorithm to enumerate all maximal cliques in a graph (in our case a visibility graph where a pair of vertices defines an edge when the corresponding line segment is contained in the polygon) with good practical performance~\cite{ELS13,Koc01}.
 The algorithm recursively keeps the following three sets and its pseudo-code is presented in Listing~\ref{l:bk}. \begin{itemize} \item[$\mathtt{R}$:] Vertices in the current maximal clique.
 Initially, $\mathtt{R}=\emptyset$. \item[$\mathtt{S}$:] Vertices that may be added to the current maximal clique (these must be adjacent to all vertices in $\mathtt{R}$).
 Initially, $\mathtt{S} = S$. \item[$\mathtt{X}$:] Vertices that may not be added to the current maximal clique because otherwise the same clique would be reported multiple times.
 Initially, $\mathtt{X}=\emptyset$. \end{itemize}

 Next, we show how to adapt this algorithm to enumerate all $S$-maximal convex polygons.
 As there are infinitely many $P$-maximal polygons, it is essential to restrict our set $S$.
 Different sets $S$ will be described later in this section.